apify/apify-cli/README.md

   Example:
   $ apify secrets:add mySecret TopSecretValue123

-  Now the "mySecret" value can be used in an environment variable defined in "apify.json" file by adding the "@" prefix:
+  Now the "mySecret" value can be used in an environment variable defined in ".actor/actor.json" file by adding the "@" prefix:

   {
+    "actorSpecification": 1,
     "name": "my_actor",
-    "env": { "SECRET_ENV_VAR": "@mySecret" },
+    "environmentVariables": { "SECRET_ENV_VAR": "@mySecret" },
     "version": "0.1
   }